75lb/array-tools/README.md

 ```

 <a name="module_array-tools.extract"></a>
-##a.extract(array, callback)
+##a.extract(array, query)
-Removes items from `array` which pass the `callback` test.
+Removes items from `array` which satisfy the query.
 Modifies the input array, returns the extracted.

 **Params**

 - array `Array` - the input array, modified directly
-- callback `function` - called on each item in `array`.
-Those which return a truthy value are extracted.
+- query `function` | `object` - Per item in the array, if either the function returns truthy or the exists query is satisfied, the item is extracted

 **Returns**: `Array` - the extracted items.

 *documented by [jsdoc-to-markdown](https://github.com/75lb/jsdoc-to-markdown)*.